Why Do I Need An Emergency Kit

 You will need two types of emergency kit:

-The Go Bag contains your personal emergency supplies pre-packed in an easy-to-carry solution - usually a backpack.
+The Go Bag contains your personal emergency supplies pre-packed in an easy-to-carry solution, usually a sturdy backpack.
 These are the items you will need if you have to leave your home or workplace immediately.
-In addition to essential survival supplies you should pack personal items, communication gear, and copies of documents and other records.
+In addition to essential supplies you should pack personal items, communication kit, and copies of important documents.
 Store your Go Bag in a safe and secure location ready to be grabbed at a moment's notice.
 This type of kit is also known as a grab-bag, bug-out bag, evacuation pack etc.

 GO IN - STAY IN - TUNE IN

-In these situations you'll need to make sure that you have a fully-stocked Emergency Preparedness Kit ready for sheltering in place or lock down.
-Remember that you may not have electric power in your home or your workplace, so you can't depend on your existing equipment and supplies.
-Other utilities that you depend on daily for shelter and communication such as water mains, heating gas, telephones and the internet may also become disrupted leaving you vulnerable unless you have provisions in place.
+In these situations, assure that you have a fully-stocked Emergency Preparedness Kit ready for sheltering in place or lockdown.
+Consider that you may not have electric power in your home or your workplace.
+Other utilities such as water mains, heating gas, telephones and the internet may become disrupted leaving you vulnerable unless you take personal preparedness measures.

-Also, consider the possibility of structural damage brought on by floods, landslides, earthquake, high winds or other impacts (explosions, blasts etc.) This may make your home or workplace unsuitable for sheltering in.
+Also, consider the possibility of structural damage brought on by floods, landslides, high winds, earthquakes or other impacts (explosions, blasts etc.) This may render your home or workplace unsuitable for sheltering in.
 One alternative is an outdoor space nearby, such as a garden or park, or an indoor public evacuation shelter.

-Irrespective of whether you can shelter at home, outdoors or at a public venue, your Emergency Preparedness Kit should be made ready and packed with long-life food and water, shelter supplies, and other survival gear and placed in an easy-to-reach location.
-Your kit should be easy to move as local flooding may force you to relocate to an upper floor, while earthquakes or blasts could cause structural damage which may force you to set up an outdoor shelter.
+Irrespective of whether you can shelter at home, outdoors or at a public venue, your Emergency Preparedness Kit should be ready and packed with long-life food and water, shelter supplies, and other survival kit and placed in an easy-to-reach location.
+Your emergency preparedness kit should be easy to move as local flooding may force you to relocate to an upper floor, while landslides or blasts could cause structural damage which may force you to set up an outdoor shelter.
 The Emergency Preparedness Kit is also known as a disaster kit, earthquake survival kit, etc.